k-vaughn/NTCIP-8008/docs/examples.md

                 - includes/abbreviations.md
     ```

+!!! warning
+    When rendered to a PDF, the information in the tooltip is not included in the document.

 ## Paragraph attributes {.annex}

 The [Attribute Lists](https://python-markdown.github.io/extensions/attr_list/) extension allows to add HTML attributes and CSS classes to [almost every](https://python-markdown.github.io/extensions/attr_list/#limitations) Markdown inline- and block-level element with a special syntax.